sapcc/go-makefile-maker/README.md

   url: https://github.com/foo/bar
 ```

-`metadata` contains information about the project which cannot easily be guessed like the remote `url`.
+`metadata` contains information about the project which cannot be guessed consistently:

+- `url` is the repository's remote URL.

 ### `binaries`